Student Loan

 - If you have multiple private student loans (or even a single loan at a high interest rate), student loan refinancing is your only option.

 - If you have a combination of federal and private loans and you want a single loan, you can look for student loan refinancing.
-Keep in mind though that while it may make financial sense, you’ll lose the perks that you get with your federal student loans.
+Keep in mind that refinancing federal student loans into a private loan permanently removes access to federal repayment plans, forgiveness programs, and certain hardship protections.
 However, an overall lower payment may be well worth the tradeoff.